Ectroverse/EctroverseDjango/README.md

 Put your name after an item if you want to reserve it for yourself, not all items need assignments though

 #### v0.1 Remaining Items

-- add units to construction jobs!
+left to do:

-- fleets move/exploration/attack (Vladimir) - done
+- fleets move/exploration/attack - add to process tick in java
-- battle sequence (Rexer already started it)
+- battle sequence
 - operations- just scouting for now
-- news - in progress (Vladimir)
+- news - add built stuff to news in process tick
-- auto tick update via cronjob (Rexer) - done
-- 2 players registered into 1 empire?
-(Vladimir)
-- when a player is deleted from an empire decrease its number of players (Vladimir)
-- give portal on home planet, fix empire 0 (or 1 whatever) for admin - done
+- give portal on home planet

 #### v0.2 Remaining Items